-- · Purchase rough sapphires from commercial miners in Australian and process the rough material into cut gemstones and finished jewelry. - · Launch of our B2B marketing and sales efforts through the use of distribution partners and high-end fashion retailers agreements.

-- Launch of our B2C marketing and sales efforts through the use of internet marketing, print advertising, promotions, and signage agreements. - Raising additional capital with which to expand the sales and administrative infrastructure and fund ongoing operations until our operations generate positive cash flow.
+- Purchase rough sapphires from commercial miners in Australian and process the rough material into cut gemstones and finished jewelry. - Launch of our B2B marketing and sales efforts through the use of distribution partners and a high-end fashion retailers. - Launch of our B2C marketing and sales efforts through the use of Internet marketing, print advertising, promotions, and signage - · Raise capital to launch Reign Sapphires, fund administrative infrastructure and ongoing operations until our operations generate positive cash flow.

-In order to enable us to generate revenue within 12 months, our activities and milestones for the next 12 months include:
+To enable us to launch Reign and take us to the point of being able to generate revenue within 12 months, our activities and milestones for the next 12 months include: